sh33ner/sh33ner.github.io/_posts/2024-03-27-Governance.md

 >
 >Indeed, one of the major items in the conversion from hand to machine production is the imaginative redesign of **an equivalent product**.
 Thus in thinking of mechanizing a large organization, it won’t work if you try to keep things in detail exactly the same, rather there must be a larger give-and-take if there is to be a significant success.

+In my world with Adobe Experience Manager, the number one place I see this kind of thinking block progress is with deployments and moving to a CI/CD process.
+What are the details that an organization gets focused on maintaining, and what is the "give-and-take" that has to take place for an organization to move forward with a good CI/CD process?

+## 1. Release Cadence

+## 2. Testing

+## 3. Controlling the Wild West

+## Conclusion